chowdhuryriham/YouTube-Comments-Analyzer/README.md

 # YouTube Comments Analysis

 ## Purpose
 This project aims to analyze comments from a YouTube video to gain insights into viewer sentiment, identify common topics of discussion, and provide valuable feedback for content creators.
-The analysis includes sentiment analysis of comments, topic modeling to identify prevalent themes, and saving the results to an Excel file for further examination.
+The analysis includes sentiment analysis of comments, topic modeling to identify prevalent themes, and saving the raw sentiment analysis results to an Excel file for further examination.

 ## How to Run
 To run the analysis, follow these steps: